About the Lung Cancer Awareness Toolkit

 Data and Statistics

-In 2021, the latest year comprehensive incidence data are available, 209,500 new lung cancers were reported in the U.S. and in 2022, 131,888 people died from lung cancer[2].
+In 2021, the latest year comprehensive incidence data are available, 209,500 new lung cancers were reported in the U.S., and in 2022, 131,888 people died from lung cancer[2].
 In 2021, for every 100,000 people, 49 new lung and bronchus cancer cases were reported.[3]
-For every 100,000 people, 30 people died of lung and bronchus cancer in 2022–the highest death rate of cancers in the U.S.[4] Because of health service disruptions throughout 2020 and 2021 due to the COVID-19 pandemic, cancer screening, diagnosis, and central cancer registry reporting may be delayed and artificially reduced.
+For every 100,000 people, 30 people died of lung and bronchus cancer in 2022—the highest death rate of cancers in the U.S.[4] Because of health service disruptions throughout 2020 and 2021 due to the COVID-19 pandemic, cancer screening, diagnosis, and central cancer registry reporting may be delayed and artificially reduced.

 Lung cancer incidence and mortality rates vary by region, states and within states.
 Lung cancer affects people from all backgrounds.
 Use the National Cancer Institute’s State Cancer Profiles interactive tool to customize messages to align communications with geographic location data for populations who experience disproportionate burdens and needs related to lung cancer.[5]

 Screening with annual low-dose CT scans can reduce the lung cancer death rate by up to 20% by detecting tumors at early stages when the cancer is more likely to be curable.
-Lung cancer screening has saved 80,000 additional years of life leading to $40 million in savings, which would increase to 500,000 additional years of life and $500 million if all those eligible had been screened.[6]
+Lung cancer screening has saved 80,000 additional years of life, leading to $40 million in savings, which would increase to 500,000 additional years of life and $500 million in savings if all those eligible had been screened.[6]
 For screening to be most effective, more high-risk people should be screened annually—currently screening rates remain low among those at high risk.
 Nationally, only 18% of eligible individuals are up to date with their lung cancer screening.[7]

 *Note about terminology: Here we report statistics the way in which they are reported in our source references, while emphasizing their limitations.
 Data are currently reported as binary sex data (male or female) and ignore gender and sex characteristic differences that make up the intersex spectrum, making it difficult to explain differences across gender and sexual orientations.
 While the latest North American Association of Central Cancer Registries (NAACCR) data dictionary includes multiple options beyond sex variables, the field may be underused or underreported.
 We advocate for systematic collection of sex assigned at birth, gender identity, sexual orientation, and intersex status to inform and advance evidence-based guidelines.
 We use gender-neutral language when possible.
 Until better data are available, it is reasonable to assume sex and gender are conflated in most data sources. |